mohsenasadi501/DataStructureAlgorithm/README.md

 `1 = 1% 5;`

+#### Collisions

-Another error might occur that the hash function generates two equal hash values, we can not store two items in the same index, this is what we call a **Collision**  like the below image
+Another error might occur that the hash function generates two equal hash values, we can not store two items in the same index, this is what we call a **Collision**  like the below image.

+If we use a good hash function the collisions will not happen a lot.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/collision.png" alt="collision.png" width="464">